TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 .. note::

-    The "Services" API is one of the older core API's that did not found much traction over the years.
+    The "Services" API is one of the older core API's that did not find much traction over the years.
 The core itself only uses it for frontend and backend user :ref:`authentication. <authentication>`